I saw this recipe and it looked awesome, so I just made it in the slow cooker. My recipe is adapted for my pantry and the slow cooker.

 Method

 1) Add a little oil to a pan and on high heat fry off the pork pieces.
 I waited till they were browned (5-6 minutes).
 Don't crowd the pan.
-I actually removed about a fourth of the pieces after they were seared and dumped them into the slow cooker and proceeded with the rest.
+I actually removed about a fourth of the pieces after they were seared and dumped them into the slow cooker and proceeded with the rest.2) Toss in the ginger, garlic and chilli paste and toss the pork around to coat.
+Cook for about a minute, still at high heat.

 3) Add in the soy sauce, vinegar and sugar and stir them around for 3-4 minutes until the sugar dissolves.